-Customer touchpoints are providing the data which can be churned with the help of technological tools to arrive at more disruptive delivery models in the last-mile supply chain.
+Customer touchpoints provide the data that can be churned with the help of technological tools to arrive at more disruptive delivery models in the last mile supply chain.
 Expect this disruption to continue in the years ahead as technology gets more smart and intelligent.

 How Dista helped a pizza chain to fulfil its SLAs and scale up delivery operations.
 Read the complete success story.